tinythings/logjet/doc/configuration.md

 - in `drain` mode, the downstream bridge acknowledges each record only after successful collector export
 - in file mode, fully consumed closed segments are deleted; the current active segment stays logically empty until rotation or reopen

+### `upstream.state-file`

+Optional local file used by `logjetd bridge` to persist the last successfully forwarded sequence.

+Important:

+- default is unset
+- when set, bridge loads the saved sequence at start-up
+- bridge writes the new sequence after each successful collector export
+- this allows restart resume instead of restarting from sequence zero
+- the state file lives on the downstream bridge side, not the upstream appliance side

 ### `upstream.retry-ms`

 Reconnect delay in milliseconds for `logjetd bridge`.